TomasMikula/libretto/README.md

 Libretto programs are not composed of Scala functions `A => B`.
 They are composed of Libretto's linear functions `A -⚬ B`, which are linear by construction.

-### Why are Libretto programs written in point-free style?

-Scala functions can be written using point-full (lambdas) or point-free style.
-However, Libretto programs are not composed of Scala functions.
-Scala functions are opaque (cannot be inspected) and do not enforce linearity.
-Libretto programs are composed of Libretto's linear functions (`A -⚬ B`).
-These are just data structures and as such can be inspected by the implementation.
-Also, they are designed to ensure linearity by construction.
-However, unlike native Scala functions, we don't get the nice lambda syntax and have to resort to building up linear functions using point-free combinators.

 ### What exactly are the primitives of Libretto, from which everything else is derived?